ypaulsussman/learning-log/src/pages/blog/Revisiting Comp Thinking Notes.md

 This list could go on.
 And even when I encounter a feature I don't terribly like, it prompts a more-careful thinking-through of design choices I'd not considered prior.

-As an example, I find the docs' common use of ${_the square commonly used to denote checkboxes_} to serve as ${_what could either be an interactive checkbox, or a read-only bulletpoint_} to be confusing:
+As an example, I find the docs' common use of `${_the square commonly used to denote checkboxes_}` to serve as `${_what could either be an interactive checkbox, or a read-only bulletpoint_}` to be confusing:

 ![Highlighted checkbox ](../../../static/img/ScratchEd_bullet_or_checkbox_v2.png)

-To me, this is a common visual cue: "squares with box shadow ask for the text following them to be \${_read, then either affirmed or enacted_}, then the square itself is checked off in order to confirm the completion of that interaction with the text."
+To me, this is a common visual cue: "squares with box shadow ask for the text following them to be `${_read, then either affirmed or enacted_}`, then the square itself is checked off in order to confirm the completion of that interaction with the text."

 Here, though, its usage is confounded by: